-Calsolaro V, Myers J, Zhen Fan, Tyacke RJ, Venkataraman A, Femminella GD, Perneczky R, Gunn R, Rabiner I, Matthews PM, Nutt D, Edison P
+Calsolaro V, Myers J, Zhen Fan, Tyacke RJ, Venkataraman A, Femminella GD, Perneczky R, Gunn R, Rabiner I, Wren P, Parker C, Murphy P, Matthews PM, Nutt D, Edison P

 Introduction

 The role of glial activation in neuropathology of Alzheimer’s disease (AD) has been widely recognised to be not just a consequence of amyloid deposition and tau aggregation, but a contributing factor for their formation.
 Astrocytes are actively involved in neuroinflammatory responses.
 Their activation is associated with over-expression of monoamine-oxidase B (MAO-B) and I2-imidazoline.
 The latter is more selectively expressed by astroglia.
 In this study, we evaluated uptake of the novel PET tracer [11C]-BU99008, targeting the I2 receptors, in Alzheimer’s disease (AD) and mild cognitive impairment (MCI).